Back to Chemistry calculators

 Colligative properties calculator

-Compute boiling-point elevation, freezing-point depression and osmotic pressure from solute and solvent data, or estimate molar mass from colligative measurements.
+Calculate boiling-point elevation, freezing-point depression, osmotic pressure, and molar mass from colligative measurements.

 Work with boiling-point elevation ΔTb, freezing-point depression ΔTf and osmotic pressure π using classroom-friendly formulas and shareable URLs.